 Reviewing Previous Data Changes To review previous changes to an image, go to the Versions panel.
 It will show all data edits as well as any previous version of the image.

 By default, previous metadata updates are not shown (only previous image versions are).
 For a clear list of metadata edit, deselect “Only show versions with a changed image” and also “Expand details of all records”.

-Tagging many images at once is by far the most efficient means to tag images.
+Tagging many images, or editing their data, at once is by far the most efficient means to tag images.